opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Managing-Update-Sites.md

----
-lang: en-us
-title: Managing Update Sites
-viewport: width=device-width, initial-scale=1.0
----

 # Managing Update Sites

 ## Adding an Update Site

 To set the preferences:

-[]{#aanchor643} Launch the Enterprise Manager application.
+Launch the Enterprise Manager application.
 Use menu path: **EnterpriseManager \> Preferences**.
 The **Preferences** dialog displays.